 “When you give people freedom, you get chaos, but you also get incredible creativity.
 Because everyone tries to contribute to the community, you get a great variety of expression.” (p.
 81.)
 For more see: Brief Review of The Starfish and the Spider by Ori Brafman.

-Tuesday is for Missional Thinking Becoming a Rabbit Church vs an Elephant Church *comments in red are Ed Stetzer’s; comments and points in black are mine The following are comments and notes from a class with Ed Stetzer.
-Ed and I were scheduled to teach a class together one year at Trinity Evangelical Divinity School … More What hinders rapid church multiplication?
+Thursday is for Missional Thinking Becoming a Rabbit Church vs an Elephant Church *comments in red are Ed Stetzer’s; comments and points in black are mine The following are comments and notes from a class with Ed Stetzer.
+Ed and I were scheduled to teach a class together one year at Trinity Evangelical Divinity School … More What Hinders Rapid Church Multiplication?